mikacousin/olc/index.md

 - Virtual console with easy MIDI learning for controllers

 ## Documentation

-### Open Lighting Architecture
-To configure OLA, use the web interface on [http://localhost:9090](http://localhost:9090).

-### Select channels
 Note: `Buttons` are not keyboard shortcuts but the names on the virtual console.
 For example, button `Ch` is key `C`, `Thru` is `>`...
 To find keyboards shortcuts, see the menu entry in the application.

+### Select channels
 - Select channel 1: `1 Ch`
 - Select channel from 1 to 10: `1 Ch 10 Thru`
 - Select channel 1, 3, 5 : `1 Ch 3 + 5 +`
 - Select channel from 1 to 5 and from 7 to 10: `1 Ch 10 Thru 6 -`

+### Open Lighting Architecture
+On start-up, Open Lighting Console will launched olad if not already running.
+To configure OLA, use the web interface on [http://localhost:9090](http://localhost:9090) with olad running.